About the area

 Boreen Point and Elanda point are accessible by car, kayak or boat.
 There are several popular camping and fishing spots in the area.
 Boreen Point is famous for its historic pub, the Apollonian Hotel, while luxury glamping accommodation is available at Habitat Noosa.
 Historic Mill Point, a former sawmill and township, is an easy 2.5km walk from Elanda Point.

 Noosa Biosphere Reserve

-For more information on the Biosphere Reserve, refer to the following websites:
+You can find more information about the Biosphere Reserve on the following websites: